kirbyt/KTOneFingerRotationGestureRecognizer/README.md

 KTOneFingerRotationGestureRecognizer
 ====================================

-KTOneFigureRotationGesture is a custom UIGestureRecognizer for doing one finger rotations.
+KTOneFingerRotationGestureRecognizer is a custom UIGestureRecognizer for doing one finger rotations in iOS apps.

 License